-The sponge is a soft disposable polyurathana davice that is socked if polyurethane device that is soaked in spermicide and bought at a pharmacy

-• Reversible (non-permanent) method of birth control
+- The sponge is a soft disposable polyurethane device that is soaked in spermicide - Reversible (non-permanent) method of birth control

-- Inserted into vagina over cervix - effective for up to 12 hours
+- Inserted into vagina over cervix

+- effective for up to 12 hours

+- I2 hours sperm to prevent sperm

+- Traps and absorbs sperm to prevent sperm from entering the cervix

 Advantages Disadvantages

 Must be available at time of sexual activity

 2. Requires proper insertion technique

 Used only at time of sexual activity Spermicide must be inserted into vagina in advance

-Person using it, is in charge of placement and use Use of spermicide can cause irritation of vaginal and rectal walls increasing risk of
+Person using it, is in charge of placement and use Use of spermicide can cause irritation of vaginal and rectal walls increasing

-3. Spermicide may provide added contracting HIV and STIs
+3. Spermicide may provide risk of contracting HIV and STIs

-lubrication 5.
-Can't be used by people with spermicide
+added lubrication 5.
+Can't be used by people with

-4. No hormones allergies
+4. No hormones spermicide allergies

 6. If left in vagina longer than

 recommended, Toxic Shock Syndrome

 may occur